Orlando Arcia Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.
+- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.68).

-- The Twins give up the sixth-fewest home runs in baseball (79 total, one per game).
+- The Twins give up the 10th-fewest home runs in baseball (84 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.